 Who Was Hattie McDaniel?

-Actress Hattie McDaniel was born on June 10, 1893, in Wichita, Kansas.
-By the mid-1920s, she became one of the first African-American women to perform on radio.
+By the mid-1920s, Hattie McDaniel became one of the first African American women to perform on radio.
 In 1934, she landed her on-screen break in the film Judge Priest.
 She then became the first African American to win an Oscar in 1940, for her role as Mammy in Gone with the Wind.
 In 1947, after her career took a downturn, she began starring on CBS radio's The Beulah Show.
-McDaniel died on October 26, 1952, in Los Angeles, California.

 In 1901, McDaniel and her family moved to Denver, Colorado.
 There she attended the 24th Street Elementary School, where she was one of only two black students in her class.
 Her natural flair for singing—in church, at school and in her home—was apparent early on and gained her popularity among her classmates.